-Notice of Availability of Annual Security Report
+Notice of Availability of the Annual Security Report

 The Federal Student Right-to-Know, Crime Awareness and Campus Security Act, now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and herein identified as the "Clery Report," requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
-The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees, as well as to prospective students and employees upon request.
-The report contains annual specific campus crime and arrest statistics and campus policies and practices intended to promote crime awareness, campus safety and security.
-This report is prepared by the Compliance Coordinator at NSU.
+The report is distributed annually through appropriate publications, mailings, or computer networks to all current students and employees, as well as to prospective students and employees upon request.